 According to a 2016 report from the National Spinal Cord Injury Statistical Center (NSCISC), about 17,000 people sustain lasting spinal cord injuries every year.
 Many of them occur during accidents caused by someone else’s negligence, such as car accidents or slip and fall incidents.
 In many cases, the spinal cord injury victims and their families are eligible for compensation to cover their medical bills, lost wages, ongoing care costs, and pain and suffering.

-For a free legal consultation with a spinal cord injuries lawyer serving Miami, call (800) 747-3733
+For a free legal consultation with a spinal cord injury lawyer serving Miami, call (800) 747-3733

 Because of the nature of spinal cord injuries and the number of body systems they affect, the costs of treating them and providing ongoing care is often very high.
 According to the NSCISC, the average person spends 11 days in the hospital following a spinal cord injury before transferring to an inpatient rehabilitation center for an average of 35 days.
 The cost for this treatment and therapy alone can easily surpass hundreds of thousands of dollars.